united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 Node-RED is a tool, to manage and connect data flows.
 Simply said, you can specify what data is processed how and then send where.

-Each flow starts with an input node, where you can specify the data source.
+Each flow starts with an **input node**, where you can specify the data source.
-In this case, the data source is a simulated temperature sensor.
-After the json node, which is used to parse the data, it is then passed to a function node, where you can manipulate the data, for example add a timestamp or format it to the correct unit.
+In this case, the data source is a simulated temperature sensor, the data is conveyed via the MQTT microservice.
+After the **json node**, which is used to parse the data, it is then passed to a **function node**, where you can manipulate the data, for example add a timestamp or format it to the correct unit.
-After the manipulation or contextualization, the data is always passed on to an output node, where you can specify the destination of the data.
+After the manipulation or contextualization, the data is passed on to an **output node**, where you can specify the destination of the data.
 {{% /notice %}}

 4. To activate the imported flow, simply click on the **Deploy** button located